mila-optim/mila-optim.github.io/index.md

 #### Current direction
 Before diving into more theoretical research for Ph.D., I had in mind to get an overview of what applied research could look like.
 I tough that it could benefit me by improving my coding skills and be helpful to the lab by bringing knowledge acquired through courses that I took.
 Therefore I choose to see how software engineering could benefit from deep learning and reinforcement learning.
 It gives me insights into how abording practical problems but also strongly reinforces my coding skills.
-My master thesis consists of guiding reinforcement learning agents with computer programs to reduce their search space as done in <a href="https://arxiv.org/pdf/2102.11137.pdf">that paper</a>.
+My master thesis consists of asymptotically approximate computer programs’ functional correctness via a game-theoretic formulation of program testing using GANs.

 <p class="copyright"> Theme from <a href="https://atcold.github.io/">Alfredo Canziani</a>.  <span class="last-edit" style='float:right;'>Last update: 05 Oct 2022.</span></p>